Legal controls on veterinary medicines

 The term disease is defined as follows in Ballières’s veterinary dictionary (Blood & Studdert, Baillère Tindall, 1988):

 This definition has long since been widened to embrace subclinical diseases in which there is no tangible clinical syndrome but which are identifiable by chemical, haematological, biophysical, microbiological or immunological means.
-Nowadays it is becoming so that the definition is used even more widely still to include failure to produce at expected levels in the presence of normal levels of nutritional supply and environmental quality.
+Today the definition is used more widely still to include failure to produce at expected levels in the presence of normal levels of nutritional supply and environmental quality.
 It is to be expected that the detection of residues of disqualifying chemicals in foods of animal origin will also come to be included within the scope of disease.

 Complying with legal requirements - medicinal by presentation: issues of difficulty